Using your tax dollars to drain the life from your community

 West Side: Port of Seattle

-And again, here is their property tax distribution and actual payments
+And here are their property tax distributions:

 The Port of Seattle is not only the property owner, it is also the landlord, which means lots of ongoing, market rate lease revenue.